Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 Sources only correspond to those implementing manual reference via PID.
 They are thus biased to a handful of publishers which have invested in this effort.
 Coverage of research domains is largely incomplete and not consistent.

 The method for generating the indicators is not documented, beyond an indication that it relies on "PID graph".
-As such, it illustrates the limit of an approach relaying on PID and manual referencing for research data and software, but overall lacks transparency.
+As such, it illustrates the limit of an approach relaying on PID and manual referencing for research datasets and software, but overall lacks transparency.

 ### PLOS Open Science indicators